 With antibiotic resistance taking high priority on the political agenda at the moment, now seems a good time to take a look at this growing concern, and discuss the challenges that it presents to modern medicine and society in general.

 Prime Minister David Cameron has recently announced a review into why so few new anti-microbial drugs have been introduced to the pharmaceutical market in recent years.
-The review panel, consisting of experts from science, finance, industry and global health will be analysing three main issues: the increase in drug-resistant strains of bacteria, the failure of the pharmaceutical industry to introduce new classes of antibiotics and (what he calls) the global over-use of antibiotics.
+The review panel, consisting of experts from science, finance, industry and global health will be analysing three main issues: the increase in drug-resistant strains of bacteria, the failure of the pharmaceutical industry to introduce new classes of antibiotics (see Probiotics Learning Lab for more glossary terms) and (what he calls) the global over-use of antibiotics.

 So, what is antibiotic resistance, and how do bacteria become resistant?